 When's the cheapest time to fly to Las Vegas?

-January, February, and September are all months which tend to see lower than average prices, whereas August will see prices shoot way up, along with the temps!
+January, February, and September are all months which tend to see lower than average flight prices, whereas August will see prices shoot way up, along with the temps!
 But, as usual, sometimes gems will pop up at any time of the year.
-Here’s a tip: when searching for 2023 Las Vegas flights with Netflights, scroll through the calendar before picking your dates – see some days highlighted with green?
-Have a gander at those, because they’re cheaper than average!
-Hello, you bargain!

 When's the best time to book flights to Las Vegas?

 Look, we’re gonna give it to you straight: Vegas is popular.
 It’s Vegas!
 So we’d really recommend booking those flights at least 10 months before you wanna go.
 Sounds dead early, we know, but if you’ve got fixed dates in mind and don’t have room to be flexible, it’s always best to get in there early to nab the best price.
-Last min deals do crop up, but don’t count them as a Hail Mary cause they don’t happen all that often!
+Last min deals do crop up, but don’t count them cause they don’t happen all that often!

 How long is the flight from the UK to Las Vegas?